Aviel15/Flappy-Bird/README.md

 # Flappy-Bird
-Hey there, this is a project I was working in Android Studio. a detailed explanation is attached below.

 Detailed explanation:
 The game has three screens.
 Opening screen - selecting the level of the game (it is possible to jump between the screens)